mvv1790/Plant-B/README.md

 <h2>Credits</h2>

-Parts of the code were taken from the Code Institute "Love Running" Project.
+Parts of the code were taken from the Code Institute <a href="https://mvv1790.github.io/love-running/">Love Running</a> Project.

 Sign up template and a few smaller solutions from <a href="https://www.w3schools.com" target="_blank" rel=”noopener”>W3Schools</a>

+Images taken from <a href="https://pixabay.com/">Pixabay</a>